jorgeluisrezende/task-fe-unreliable-todo/README.md

 Your task is to create a simple backend-connected TODO app.

 Your app needs to support all CRUD operations on TODO items.
 There also needs to be a session control component.
+The TODOs have to be filterable.

 The level of polish is left up to you.

 The following technologies have to be used:
 * React